NatLibFi/marc-record-validate-cli/README.md

   * You can also set an optional flag `-t / --timeinterval` for setting up a time range in which to run long-running operations.
 The value of -t must be in the format `18-06`, i.e. hours in two-number format separated by a hyphen.
 Example `node build/cli.js -m lotsofrecs.txt -c 10 -t 20-06`.
 * -u, --undo - Try to undo the latest changes made in a single record.
 Example: `node build/cli.js --undo 001440782`
 * -b, --undobatch - Undo a batch operation.
 Takes a batchId as a parameter and tries to revert all records processed in it into their previous state in the database.
 Example: `node build/cli.js --undobatch batch1516292975428`.
 * -r, --reset - Wipes all the history data from the local MongoDB database.
+Asks for confirmation.

 ### License and copyright